Wildfire forces evacuation of hundreds of Utah homes

-SPANISH FORK, Utah (AP) — A fast-growing wildfire roaring through dry terrain in Utah has forced the evacuation of hundreds of homes.
+SPANISH FORK, Utah (AP) — A fast-moving Utah wildfire fanned by high-winds has more than doubled in size as it burns through dry terrain and forces evacuations of hundreds of homes, the U.S. Forest Service said Friday.

-People were told to leave three communities near the city of Spanish Fork on Thursday after the lightning-sparked blaze exploded in size to 31 square miles (80 square kilometers).
-It’s also threatening to converge with a second, smaller fire that started further south.
+The blaze south of the city of Provo grew in size to 84 square miles (217 square kilometers) from 31 square miles (80 square kilometers) Thursday night when authorities ordered evacuations in three communities.
+No homes have been reported damaged.

-Sparked by lightning in a forested, rough terrain on Sept.
-6, the fire raged out of control amid high winds Thursday.
+Aircraft were set to drop retardant and water on the fire, said U.S. Forest Service spokeswoman Suzie Tenhagen.

 Most Read Nation & World Stories